Trump's impeachment trial: Everything you need to know

 Rep. Jamie Raskin, D-Md., leads a team of House impeachment managers that also includes Diana DeGette, D-Colo.; David Cicilline, D-R.I.; Joaquin Castro, D-Texas; Eric Swalwell, D-Calif.; Ted Lieu, D-Calif.; Joe Neguse, D-Colo.; Madeleine Dean, D-Pa.; and nonvoting Delegate Stacey Plaskett of the Virgin Islands.

-Raskin is a member of the House Oversight Committee, the House Rules Committee, and the House Judiciary Committee.
+Raskin is a member of the House Oversight Committee, the House Rules Committee and the House Judiciary Committee.

 He penned a letter to Trump’s legal team this week urging him to testify before, or as part of, his Senate trial.
-Trump’s legal team denied, saying they would not take part in an "unconstitutional" process.
+Trump’s legal team denied the request, saying they would not take part in an "unconstitutional" process.

 Swalwell, meanwhile, has run into controversy recently